 157. The Trust Fund envisages a joint ceremony for the symbolic awards to the Government of Mali and UNESCO, hosted by the former.
-The Trust Fund extends its
+The Trust Fund extends its gratitude to the Prime Minister of the Government of Mali for his written engagement to organise the event, jointly with UNESCO.
+The event is to be hosted by the President of the Republic of Mali (see annex 2).

 158. The Trust Fund shares the view of the LRV that the celebration of a ceremony prior to the commencement of the distribution of the individual awards would be ill-advised as this may cause offense in the community of Timbuktu primarily harmed by the Crime.
-The Trust Fund has agreed with the Government of Mali and UNESCO to hold the ceremony after [REDACTED].
+The Trust Fund has agreed with the Government of Mali and UNESCO to hold the ceremony after distribution of the first.

-159. Additionally, to secure the involvement of victims and give them a sense of ownership, the Trust Fund proposes to invite [REDACTED].
-The Trust Fund will cover the cost of [REDACTED], as well as accommodation in [REDACTED].
-The estimated total cost of transportation and accommodation in [REDACTED] for two nights (including a per diem)161 would amount to EUR 9,500 (6,231,607 FCFA).
+159. Additionally, to secure the involvement of victims and give them a sense of ownership, the Trust Fund proposes to invite a delegation of representatives of the families.
+The Trust Fund will cover the cost of transportation from Timbuktu to Bamako and back, as well as accommodation in [REDACTED].
+The estimated total cost of transportation and accommodation in Bamako for two nights (including a per diem)161 would amount to EUR 9,500 (6,231,607 FCFA).